manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 * Provide continuous insights about market status and candidate's funnel.
 * Create an easy-to-follow, automated, online registration process to request new hires.

+### Find the best talent from across the blockchain world

+* Invest in apps and tools to reach the best developers within their communities.
+* Attract top candidates by creating a process that is fun, insightful and enriching.
+* Train recruiters so they can acquire the needed expertise in terms of social recruiting, sourcing and MakerDAO business domain.
+* Create a clear and easy process for candidates to apply for future opportunities: backed up by a team focused on nurturing our talent pool, doing proactive interviews and assisting to fairs and blockchain events.
+* Keep in touch and interact with our existing database of professionals so we can get the most out our existing database.

 ### Utilize Social Recruiting as main recruitment strategy

 Blockchain talent - experts and developers alike are often prominent within social networks both on and offline.
 We must be sure to seek them out through both inbound and outbound strategies.